Skip to main content

 The cardiovascular system is also highly responsive to estrogen.
 Estrogen contributes to vasodilation (the relaxation of blood vessels) and plays a role in maintaining healthy cholesterol levels.
 Long-term studies, primarily in women undergoing breast cancer treatment, have associated AI therapy with an increased risk of cardiovascular events and unfavorable changes in lipid profiles.

 While data in men is less extensive, the biological principle remains.
-Monitoring cholesterol panels and blood pressure is a critical component of management for any individual on a protocol that includes an aromatase inhibitor.
+Monitoring cholesterol panels and blood pressure is a critical component of long-term safety management for any individual on a protocol that includes an aromatase inhibitor.

 Potential Systemic Effects of Long-Term Aromatase Inhibitor Use